4ntm4n/ms-one/README.md

 **Design feature:**

-> Just like on the join section of the index page, the labels are not displayed but still accessable for screen readers and assistive technology for users who needs it.
+> Just like on the join section of the index page, the labels are not displayed but still accessible for screen readers and assistive technology for users who needs it.

 ---